ENSpunks/LLC/README.md

-## Tokenization
+## LLC Tokenization

 Chainlink provides the following definition of asset tokenization:

 >Asset tokenization involves representing the ownership rights of real-world assets as digital tokens on a blockchain.

-Not only are LLCs assets that are ideally suited for tokenization, for example, certain states have already adopted laws expressly authorizing management of LLC ownership on chain, but LLCs are unique as a RWA.
-Moreover, unlike other RWAs, an LLC has legal personhood, meaning the LLC can take legal title and own other assets and the LLC has the right to contract in the real world.
+Tokenized LLCs are unique in many ways, not only do they provide owners limited liability protections, but unlike most other RWAs there are legal frameworks for: 1) tokenizing LLCs; 2) scaling LLCs on demand; and 3) using LLCs to own other real world assets.

+For many users this may be their first experience owning an LLC and owning a real world asset ("RWA") on chain.

+In the initial iteration, the LLC can provide users with limited liability protections for the activities of the LLC wallet as discusses above.
+In future iterations, this framework can scale from millions of users and small businesses to billions as the legal and technical foundation for a "RWA bridge" to tokenize legal title for RWAs and bind legal ownership of LLC owned RWAs to ENS.

+### Minting a Tokenized Delaware Protected Series Represented by ENS Subdomains

+We make it as easy as Alice and Bob minting a ENS subdomain to generate a protected series and series Operating Agreement, under a Delaware Series LLC, that legally binds the series ownership to the ENS subdomain.
+In short, a ENS name gives the limited liability legal protections.

-In 2017, Delaware enacted amendments to the Delaware General Corporation Law ("DGCL") and the Delaware Limited Liability Company Act ("DLLCA"), allowing corporations and LLCs to use electronic databases like blockchains for business records.
-This legislation sets the groundwork for greater security, reliability, transparency, and efficiency and specifically anticipates onchain ownership.
+In 2017, Delaware enacted amendments to the Delaware General Corporation Law ("DGCL") and the Delaware Limited Liability Company Act ("DLLCA"), allowing corporations and LLCs to use electronic databases, or blockchains, for business records.

-This framework shall utilize the Delaware Series LLC structure, specifically using the "protected Series" which do not need to: 1) be filed, or recorded, with the State of Delaware; 2) file Delaware annual reports; or 3) pay Delaware annual franchise taxes.

-Users may mint a Series/LLCs on demand by minting an ENS subdomain which shall simultaniously memorlalize and adopt a written Series Operating Agreement codiying the LLC Membership Interest, or ownership, as the ENS subdomain.

-As permited by the Delaware LLC Act, LLC ownership can be manged on chanin.
-This shall include the sale, transfer and dissolution of their LLCs' onwership on chain as defined and authorized by the Series/LLC Agreement, the Delaware LLC Act, and other applicable laws.
+Pursuant to the Delaware LLC Act, Tokenization, LLC, shall have the legal right to create one or more protected series and manage its ownership records on chain.
+Further, each Series shall have an generative Series Operating Agreement that serves as an oracle that legally binds each series to a ENS subdomain representing the series ownership on chain.

 ### Oracle - The State of Delaware